Sienci-Labs/gsender/README.md

 * Fixed issue with jog/play shortcuts
 * Fixed bug where homing using the visualizer Home button did not unlock rapid position buttons
 * Fixed issue where firmware settings could be sent when machine was locked/alarmed resulting in settings not updating
-* Fixed issue where M0 commands in toolchange hooks would result in post hook not executing
+* Fixed issue where M0 commands in tool change hooks would result in post hook not executing

 ### Open Beta 0.7.5 (Oct 22, 2021)
 * Improvements to surfacing tool - new motions and layout